grafana/grafana/docs/sources/datasources/azuremonitor.md

 ## Query Azure Resource Graph service

+Azure Resource Graph (ARG) is a service in Azure that is designed to extend Azure Resource Management by providing efficient and performant resource exploration with the ability to query at scale across a given set of subscriptions so that you can effectively govern your environment.
+By querying ARG, you can query resources with complex filtering, iteratively explore resources based on governance requirements, and assess the impact of applying policies in a vast cloud environment.

 {{< docs-imagebox img="/img/docs/v80/azuremonitor-azure-resource-graph.png" class="docs-image--no-shadow" caption="Azure Resource Graph Editor" >}}

+### Table queries

 Queries are written in the [Kusto Query Language](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/).
-A Azure Resource Graph (ARG) query is formatted as table data.
+An Azure Resource Graph query is formatted as table data.

-If your credentials give you access to multiple subscriptions, you can choose multiple subscriptions before entering queries.
+If your credentials give you access to multiple subscriptions, then you can choose multiple subscriptions before entering queries.

+### Sort results by resource properties

 Here is an example query that returns any type of resource, but only the name, type, and location properties: